 Why Perfectionism Kills First Posts

-• Stuck in Editing Limbo: You agonize over every sentence, endlessly tweaking instead of making progress on the post as a whole.
+- Stuck in Editing Limbo: You agonize over every sentence, endlessly tweaking instead of making progress on the post as a whole.
+To combat this, consider using some of the productivity tips for bloggers to streamline your writing process.

 Okay, now that we’ve kicked that pesky perfectionism to the curb, it’s time to get some actual ideas down!
 This step is all about quantity over quality.
 The goal is to wrangle all those thoughts swirling around in your head and get them onto paper (or into a digital document, let’s be real!).